132nd-vWing/OPEH-Brief/README.md

 OPERATION EASTERN HAMMER is a contingency prepared to neutralize a sudden strategic threat to Northern Israel originating from Syria and Lebanon
 The objectives of operation EASTERN HAMMER are as follows:

 1) PHASE ONE- CONTAIMNENT: Contain any offensive effort by the enemy to minimize l territorial impact ,defend civilian population centers and strategic facilities and ifrastructure.

-2) PHASE TWO - COUNTERING: Launch limited offensive efforts in order to disrupt enemy additional offensive capabilities by securing strategic vantage points to secure the international borders
+2) PHASE TWO - COUNTERING: Launch of offensive maneuvers accross the borders aimed at disrupting the enemy's capacity to reorganize and launch further offensive efforts into Israel and degrade its indirect fires capability (Rockets, barrel/mortar artillery)

-3) PHASE THREE -
+3) PHASE THREE - DECISION:

 ALLIED GROUND FORCE
 INTELLIGENCE
 ENEMY GROUND OPPOSITION